jcannon04/jcannon04.github.io/102/class01/README.md

 [^1]: I did it!
 [^2]: if you want to use more than one line be certain to include 2 spaces after each line break
-[text]: I told you that you did'nt have to use numbers
+[text]: I told you that you didn’t have to use numbers
 ```
 Your first footnote[^1]